University of Central Florida- MS Statistical Computing

 Professional experience: Years of experience in the performance coaching realm at the collegiate and collegiate prep levels, as well as in the private sector.
 Through these avenues, Lance has connected with a variety of high-level talented athletes, serving as a consultant to Olympic gold medalist English Gardner, Nigel The Freeze Talton, and others.

-Research interest(s): The effect of early childhood education (ECE) on lifelong learning and outcomes, as well as how ECE can be used to minimize racial inequities in the American education system.
+Research interest(s): I am interested in the impact of early childhood education (ECE) on lifelong learning and outcomes, as well as how ECE can play a part in minimizing racial inequities in the American education system.

 Indiana University- MPA Policy Analysis

 Indiana University - Bloomington BS Management

 Research interest(s): Intersectionality, equity, and access issues amongst Black students and student-athletes at predominately white institutions (PWIs).

 Current research fellowship: Mustang Fellowship: Recognizes Ph.D. students who show great promise for academic success and potential to enhance graduate program diversity at SMU.

 Professional experience: Prior to SMU, Rashard played professional football for the Chicago Bears and worked in collegiate athletics as student-athlete development and support.
 He is currently working for Guild Education as a Student Success Coach.

 Research interest(s): Applying the Theory of Constraints to Education, which requires diagnostic assessment that is as accurate, timely, and efficient, as possible.

 Current Fellowship: I am on the NSF-funded STEM+C project that aims to use the Minecraft video game to teach middle-schoolers Computational Thinking.
 The big idea is to use the student engagement generated by successful commercial video games to promote student learning.